 We like the sporty, athletic look and feel of this jacket.
 The faux fur ruff around the hood adds a bit of a classic mountain parka style as well.
 Compared to some of the other jackets that reached all the way to our knee, the Gotham II Hooded Down Jacket offers a different style.
 Resting just below our waist, we found this jacket to be very practical and stylish.
 There is an elastic thread on the waist to add a bit more definition and shaping.

 This jacket is not meant for wet, sloppy weather, but it's a great choice for mildly cold to freezing temperatures.
-We did notice after wearing this jacket for a couple months that the down insulation was losing some feathers, but it wasn't happening at an alarming rate.
+We did notice after wearing this jacket for a couple of months that the down insulation was losing some feathers, but it wasn't happening at an alarming rate.

 What did concern us was the finicky main zipper since that is a pain to get fixed.
 It has to be lined up exactly for it to work properly.
 We didn't have problems with the zippers on any of the pockets.
 The quality of the faux fur ruff is great, but we could see it becoming wirier and not as soft if it was to get wet for a long period of time.

 The exterior fabric is made up of mainly polyester and is very thin.
 Over a couple of months we tested it, we had no problems with tears or snags, but there is a good amount of exterior stitching and we could see the potential for a possible snag.
-If you are in the market for a jacket that is waterproof with a more durable outer shell, check out the Fjallraven Nuuk Insulated Parka, the Arc'teryx Patera, or the Patagonia Tres Down Parka.

 This isn't a feature-heavy jacket, but if you're in the market for a simple winter jacket that delivers warmth without any bells or whistles, this is the jacket for you.
 One unique feature of this jacket is that its insulation is both down and synthetic.
 To be honest, we couldn't really tell the difference between this and a fully down jacket.
-But it did do a better job of keeping us warm than a jacket with only synthetic insulation, like the Columbia Heavenly.

 The main zipper is temperamental and isn't double-sided, which we didn't really mind since this jacket only goes just below the waist.
 We find double zippers more useful and necessary on jackets that extended mid-thigh or just above the knee.